Democrats pressured to return Weinstein donations

 "Women have been talking about Harvey amongst ourselves for a long time, and it's simply beyond time to have the conversation publicly," Judd said, according to the Times.

+In the wake of the report, the Republican National Committee released a statement calling on Democrats and the DNC to return his donations.

+"During three-decades worth of sexual harassment allegations, Harvey Weinstein lined the pockets of Democrats to the tune of three quarters of a million dollars.
+If Democrats and the DNC truly stand up for women like they say they do, then returning this dirty money should be a no brainer," RNC Chairwoman Ronna McDaniel said in a statement.

-In the wake of the report, GOP-aligned America Rising PAC called on Democrats to return or donate the donations from Weinstein.
+GOP-aligned America Rising PAC also called on Democrats to return or donate the donations from Weinstein.

 Weinstein was a prominent Democratic donor, giving money to both former President Barack Obama and the party's 2016 nominee, Hillary Clinton.
 He primarily donated to Democrats, according to data from the Center for Responsive Politics.

-According to America Rising, Weinstein had contributed at least $303,000 to Democrats.
 The Daily Beast first reported Leahy would donate funds contributed by Weinstein.

 "If the Democratic Party purports itself to be the champion of women, they ought to lead by example in returning or donating the donations received from Harvey Weinstein," America Rising PAC's executive director Alexandra Smith said in a news release.